 “The insurance industry has got to put its head together around how to work together and build standards and processes that allows us to share information much more efficiently, and regrettably, in the 25 years that I’ve been in this space, there has been very little progress,” Petrie shared with the panel.

-As the industry continues to face new dilemmas, including the COVID-19 pandemic and a forced hand to shift the way they assess risk and interact with customers due to topics like climate change, social justice movements and more, PropertyCasualty360 assesses that the innovation needs of the industry have accelerated by almost five to 10 years, adding further fire to the need for an industry-wide shift to updated standards and processes.
+As the industry continues to face new dilemmas, including the ongoing effects from the pandemic and a forced hand to shift the way they assess risk and interact with customers due to topics like climate change, social justice movements, and more, PropertyCasualty360 assesses that the innovation needs of the industry have accelerated by almost five to 10 years, adding further fire to the need for an industry-wide shift to updated standards and processes.

 When asked by the moderator what other technological changes are on the horizon that will affect risk management, Petrie added: